Thank you, MassDOT for giving us as you work to replace the Rockland Street Bridge.

 MassDOT, while your "detour" map looks simple, I have not for the life of me figured out how drivers will not clog up the other access to Linden Street from Washington Street.
 (The Kingsbury Street bridge?)

-Remember the very lengthy bridge construction project at the intersection of routes 16 and 9?
+Remember the ?
 Years and years went by as we watched progress slow to a crawl on the Route 16 bridge project.
 It all began in 2003, and after financial issues, construction company bankruptcy, cable company snafus, and a host of other issues, the bridge was finally finished and named for the late State Sen. David Locke in 2010.
 Yes, it took seven years to complete.
 Neighbors and nearby businesses were bereft.
 It was a difficult "road" for many.
 Pardon the pun.

 With all of that in mind, dear MassDOT, we Wellesley drivers hope that removal and replacement of our aging Rockland Street bridge will go more smoothly.
 It's a plan that's been in the works for years, and MassDOT says it will be finished in September.
 It's hard to argue against the plan that will add six feet of sidewalk to a bridge that has always been a challenge to cross, whether on foot or behind the wheel.
 I'm not sure I will ever feel nostalgic for the bridge.